Brooklyn (Vic.)

 Brooklyn residents aged 15+ with university qualifications (34.0%) exceed the Australian average (30.4%).
 Bachelor degrees are most prevalent at 24.2%, followed by postgraduate qualifications (6.9%) and graduate diplomas (2.9%).
 Vocational credentials are held by 31.3% of residents aged 15+, with advanced diplomas at 11.2% and certificates at 20.1%.

-In total, 24.8% of the population is actively pursuing formal education, including 6.5% in primary, 5.9% in tertiary, and 4.2% in secondary education.
+A total of 24.8% of the population is engaged in formal education, including 6.5% in primary, 5.9% in tertiary, and 4.2% in secondary education.

 Frequently Asked Questions - Education